novix-sa/Pyplan/docs/Quick Start.md

 ### Output Nodes
-You can define what type of object
+You can define what type of object you want in a specific division and then search for the node that contains the data to be shown

+or you can directly display the diagram in one division and then press
 ![](http://img.pyplan.org/Quick_start_create_interface.png)